sermon: Justice and Grace

 Let us look at this realistically and let us not try to soften what God very clearly literally says.
 He meant the death penalty in the fullest sense of the word.
-The only reason they lived was because it was right at that point God extended grace.
+Even though they did indeed suffer spiritual death, the only reason they lived [physically] was because it was right at that point that God extended grace.
 That is the only reason Adam and Eve continued to live.
-God was no longer obligated to continue their life.
+God was no longer obligated to continue their lives.

 I hope you are thinking of this in relation to you, because He is establishing a pattern here.
 Justice was delayed in order for grace to have time to work.
 In this case the delay of justice was not the denial of justice, but the establishing of mercy and grace, and so right at the very beginning of the Book, in the third chapter, grace is already introduced.

-Hebrews 2:14-15 Inasmuch then as the children have partaken of flesh and blood, He Himself likewise shared in the same, that through death He might destroy him who has the power of death, that is, the devil, and release those who through fear of death were all their lifetime subject to bondage [the bondage to death].
+Hebrews 2:14-15 Inasmuch then as the children have partaken of flesh and blood, He Himself likewise shared in the same, that through death He might destroy him who has the power of death, that is, the devil, and release [that word "release" means the same as somebody seeking a divorce; to break from something, to break an agreement] those who through fear of death were all their lifetime subject to bondage [the bondage to death].

 Remember who we are.
 We are not caterpillars.
 We are not worms.
 We are not frogs.
 We are not turtles.
 We are not lions or bears or elephants either, or even chimpanzees.
 We are the image-bearers of God.
 We have been given life.
 We have been freely given dominion over the earth.
 We have been made a little lower than the angels.
 We have been given a spirit that gives us the power of mind.
 We have been given free moral agency.
 We have been given all this so that we might be the image-bearers of God Almighty, the Creator.